An improved bound on the Hausdorff dimension of Besicovitch sets in $\mathbb{R}^3$: Reguli

 \subsection{Quantitatively non-degenerate reguli}

-A regulus in $\RR^3$ is specified by nine parameters, and set of tubes can degenerate in many different ways as these parameters vary.
+A regulus in $\RR^3$ is specified by nine parameters, and a regulus can degenerate in many different ways as these parameters vary.
 A particularly subtle example is the following.
 As discussed at the beginning of Section \ref{reguliiSection}, a regulus can be expressed as the union of all lines that intersect three skew lines $L_1,L_2,$ and $L_3$.
 If $L_1,L_2$, and $L_3$ are all parallel to a common plane, then the regulus is called a hyperbolic paraboloid.
 Otherwise, the regulus is called a hyperboloid.
 We will generally work with the latter type of regulus.
-Since we require quantitative estimates about set of tubes, we will sometimes need to quantify the extent to which a regulus resembles a hyperboloid.
+Since we require quantitative estimates about set of tubes, we will sometimes need to quantify the extent to which a regulus resembles a hyperbolic paraboloid versus a hyperboloid.